Light therapy

 Dissipated after a few days, these symptoms can become very disabling for people who travel very regularly.

-To compensate for the shift in the day-night schedule between the place of departure and the place of arrival, light therapy will act like an artificial sun, which allows the internal clock to gradually shift over a few days.
+To compensate for the difference in the day-night schedule between the place of departure and the place of arrival, light therapy will act like an artificial sun, which allows the internal clock to gradually shift over a few days.

-5. Mood Disorders
+5. Mood disorders

 4. Postpartum depression